AmpliconSuite/ec3D/README.md

 - ```--ecdna_cycle <FILE>```, ecDNA intervals, in ```*.bed``` (with chr, start, end stored in the first three columns and strand orientation stored in the 6-th column) format, see below for an example.
 - ```--resolution <INT>```, resolution, which should match the resolution (i.e., bin size) of the input ```*.cool``` file.
 Each ```ec3D``` run must only work with a single fixed resolution.
 - ```--output_prefix <STRING>```, prefix of the output matrix files and annotation file ```*_annotations.bed```.
 Note that if these file is desired to be written to a different directory, then a path/directory should also be included as a prefix.
-- ```--num_threads <INT>```, maximal number of threads (default 8) that can be used by ec3D.
+- ```--num_threads <INT>```, maximal number of threads (optional, default 8) that can be used by ec3D.
 Note that the multi-core utilization arises from parallelized BLAS operations for reconstructing 3D structures, and ec3D takes advantage of multiple CPU cores for intensive computation.
 Adding a control limit on available number of threads can save computational resources but may increase running time.

 ### Sample run of ec3D
 As a test sample, you can download the processed Hi-C dataset for D458 (a pediatric medulloblastoma cell line) from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM7697651), and convert it to ```*.mcool``` format (ec3D can also convert it to ```*.cool``` internally with a specific resolution):